nmshd/documentation/_docs_explore/60-runtime.md

 The Message Module is responsible for processing `transport.MessageReceived` events and re-publish them as events that are able to handle and consume in different situations.

-In every case the MessageModule will publish a `consumption.relationshipEvent.<relationshipID-between-the-sender-and-you>` for e.g. reloading the Relationship including its newest messages in an UI.
+In every case the MessageModule will publish a `consumption.relationshipEvent.<relationshipID-between-the-sender-and-you>` for e.g. reloading the Relationship including its newest Messages in an UI.

 When the Message is a [Mail]({% link _docs_explore/61-data-model.md %}#Mail) a `consumption.mailReceived` event will be published.
 This is useful if you only want to refresh your UI that is rendering structured Mails.